criblio/appscope/website/src/pages/docs/cli-reference.md

 ### stop
 ---
-Stop scoping a filtered selection of processes and services on the host and in all relevant containers.
+Stop scoping all processes and services on the host and in all relevant containers.

 The following actions will be performed on the host and in all relevant containers:
 	- Removal of filter files `/usr/lib/appscope/scope_filter` and `/tmp/appscope/scope_filter`